tianyingw/tianyingw.github.io/index.md

 ### News:

+- **March 2025**: Our book chapter _"Moving Beyond Mean: Harnessing Big Data for Health Insights by Quantile Regression"_ is accepted for publication in **_Big Data Analysis, Biostatistics and Bioinformatics_** (Eds.
+Chen D. and Zhao, Y.), Springer.

 - **December 2024**: Our paper on ["Improved Optimal Fingerprinting Based on Estimating Equations Reaffirms Anthropogenic Effect on Global Warming"](https://journals.ametsoc.org/view/journals/clim/aop/JCLI-D-24-0193.1/JCLI-D-24-0193.1.xml) is accepted by **_Journal of Climate_**.

 - **December 2024**: Our paper on ["A unified quantile framework for nonlinear heterogeneous transcriptome-wide associations"](https://arxiv.org/abs/2207.12081) is accepted by **_Annals of Applied Statistics_**.